Meishō Line: Service

 The Meishō Line is a rural line in the inland of Mie Prefecture.
-There are eight return workings daily.
-All trains are Local driver-only services.
-All trains stop at every station.
+There are eight return workings a day.
+All trains are Local driver-only services and stop at every station.
 There are no limited-stop services such as rapids.
-Services are nearly always formed of single-car KiHa 11 series DMUs.
-Very occasionally, two cars may be used during events or busy seasons.
+Services are nearly always formed of single-car KiHa 11 series DMUs, though two cars may occasionally be used during events or busy seasons.